| | | | |

 This room will still work for older kids, but books, calculators, and ipads may be on the shelves instead of fuzzy pom poms.

-Pegboards Easily Store Supplies
+#4 Add Pegboards To Easily Store Supplies

 Instead of adding just artwork on the walls, we decided to add more DIY storage and organization by creating DIY pegboards.
 Each child can have their own workspace while having their own storage space.